Sahunyĩra

 Get it into your head.
 It is goin’ to be me, you and Melissa out here.
 So, when radio and TV say stock up on emergency supplies and batten down roof and window— they just mockin’ people like me and you.
 Mockin’ you and me like how Facebook can tell people to mark themselves safe.
 Fuck Facebook.

-After the Rain is Gone
+When the Rain is Gone

 JIK-REUBEN PRINGLE